We are looking for a highly motivated Master student for a research internship.

 Our graphic design research project focuses on stroke based rendering, an expressive rendering approach for the creation of stylized images.The goal is to understand which control structures are interesting for the creation of stylized images.
 These structures will provide new means of control that will adapt to the expertise, work habits, capacities and needs of content creators.

-The main topic of this master project is the definition and implementation of a automatic stroke based generator (fig 1).
-The generator style will be controlled by paint function to determine the shape of each stroke.
-Ideally these functions would be built by example given small user inputs.
-The selected student would have to study, adapt or invent new stroke based generation process, based on state of the art stroke based algorithms and propose example based control for this generator.
+The main topic of this master project is the definition and implementation of a hierarchical stroke structure (fig 1).
+This structure will follow image decomposition using a scale space analysis and should be built during the generation process.
+In fact our basic assumption is that the structure construction could not be decoupled from the generation algorithm.
+The selected student would also have to study, adapt or invent new stroke based generation process, based on state of the art stroke based algorithms.

 - Master student in Computer Science or Applied Mathematics